Adventure, Dreams, Risk, Hard Work, Luck and Tenacity is how I succeeded in this colorful journey

 When I was about 10 years old, and later as a teenager, I would participate in Moto Cross heavily influenced by my late step dad who was a gear head.
-Not just a gear head, he was much more as a mentor and an inspiration that made me who I am today.
-I have so many fond memories of riding our home made bikes with my brother and friends through sugar cane fields of the north coast of Natal where we would save every penny to by petrol as we called it back then.
+Not just a gear head, he was much more, a mentor and an inspiration that made me who I am today.
+I have so many fond memories of riding our home made bikes with my brother and friends through sugar cane fields of the north coast of Natal where we would save every penny to by petrol.
 That was freedom and it was fun!

 The next big deal was, on a whim in early 1982, I decided that I would quit my job, sell everything I owned at the time, and committed to crew and be a part of what turned out to be a two year sailing experience of a lifetime on a friend and his parents 50 foot trimaran called Windspray.
 More to follow on this experience.

-As a result of that experience, I eventually ended moving the the USA in 1985 and then becoming a Naturalized Citizen in 2006.
+As a result of that experience, I eventually ended up moving the the USA in 1985 and then becoming a Naturalized Citizen in 2006.

-A great hobby before drag racing was building and flying giant scale RC planes for fun.
+A great hobby was building and flying giant scale RC planes for fun.
 I had many!
 My favorite was a 108″ wingspan Extra 300s that had a 6.4 cu. in.
 2 stroke, twin cylinder engine, a 30″ propeller and a smoke system to fly aerobatics.
 I used to love “tearing up the sky” and one day preceding my divorce and starting over, I just decided I wanted switch gears and own a sports car.
 You know, the single guy thing!

 I remember my early days back in South Africa as a teenager, when the Mazda rotary’s used to perform so well in road racing.
 Seeing my first, 1st Generation RX7 on the street and thinking to myself, I’d love to have one of those cars!
 As the saying goes, the rest is history!